Which healthcare providers do patients interact with most?

 According to claims data from Community Care of North Carolina, the state's Medicaid care coordination network, complex patients see their local pharmacists an average of 35 times per year – 10 times more than they see their primary care provider.

 That puts community pharmacists in a unique position to help patients understand their conditions and medications — and to stick to care plans.
-So, in 2014, Community Care of North Carolina (CCNC) won a $15 million grant from the Center for Medicare and Medicaid Innovation to demonstrate how community pharmacists might lower the cost of care for the state's 1.7 million Medicaid patients.
+So, in 2014, Community Care of North Carolina (CCNC) won a $15 million grant from the Center for Medicare & Medicaid Innovation to demonstrate how community pharmacists might lower the cost of care for the state's 1.7 million Medicaid patients.

 And four years later, the results are in.
 While 10 to 15 percent of healthcare spending is on prescriptions, that's not where community pharmacists have the most impact, according to CCNC.
 Instead, pharmacists can reduce the other 85 to 90 percent of healthcare spending through care management.